w69huang/GameFlex-Public/README.md

 Then the new pages should show up no problem.
 If this is not the case, once again take a screenshot of the issue and then send it over to Will. :)

+# MAJOR THINGS TO LOOK OUT FOR

+    1. When adding a new batch of endpoints to the SQL server, make sure to give them all a common starting url.
+For example: http//.../user/{Whatever endpoint}
+    This makes it easier for us to reroute the endpoints on the VM.
+This isn't a problem with the mongo endpoints since i've allowed them to take the default "http//.../" so the only thing to look out for is that we don't have common url between mongo and SQL.

+    2.